Originally from Berlin, De Wahls has quickly established her name as the ‘Enfant terrible of British textile arts’.

-She tackles subjects as wide ranging as Feminism, Misogyny & Fetishism combined with creative textile recycling in her prolific output.
+She tackles subjects as wide ranging as Female Liberation, Misogyny & Fetishism combined with creative textile recycling in her prolific output.

-A self-trained artis, Jess creates highly intricate embroideries as well as hand-sewn relief portraits from up- cycled clothing, a technique for which she has coined the term ‘Retex Sculpture’.
+A self-trained artist, Jess creates highly intricate embroideries as well as hand-sewn relief portraits from up- cycled clothing, a technique for which she has coined the term ‘Retex Sculpture’.

 Encouraging social change and gender equality, exploring Feminism and embracing recycling and reuse are paramount to her practice.